Mansi249/Vandoot/README.md

 * [ ] **Hardware:** Flash the C-byte array onto ESP32-CAM units.
 * [ ] **Comms:** Implement LoRa (Long Range) protocol for forest-wide data transmission.
 * [ ] **Power:** Optimize deep-sleep cycles for solar-powered operation.

 ---
-*Current repository contains the AI/Software stack only.
-Hardware schematics to be added in Phase 2.*
+*Note: This repository contains the source code for the AI/Software subsystem only.*